ruantsdo/Card/README.md

 ## Online Demo ☁️

-You can see an online demo of this project through this link: https://card-git-main-ruantsdo.vercel.app, or if you prefer, run it directly from your computer.
+You can see an online demo of this project through this link: card-sand.vercel.app, or if you prefer, run it directly from your computer.

 ## Requirements ⚙️